oracle-livelabs/converged/obaas/microtx/microtx.md

 1. Create the Jersey configuration

   Create a new Java file called `JerseyConfig.java` in `src/main/java/com/examples/accounts`.
-In this file, you need to register the LRA filters, which will process the LRA annotations, create a binding, and configure the filters to forward on a 404 (Not Found).
+In this file, you need to register the URL handlers and LRA filters, which will process the LRA annotations, create a binding, and configure the filters to forward on a 404 (Not Found).
+Note that you have not created the Deposit or Withdraw services yet, so you may see an error to that effect in your IDE.
+Don't worry, you will create them soon!
 Here is the code to perform this configuration:

     ```java
     <copy>
     package com.example.accounts;

     import javax.ws.rs.ApplicationPath;

     import org.glassfish.hk2.utilities.binding.AbstractBinder;
     import org.glassfish.jersey.server.ResourceConfig;
     import org.glassfish.jersey.servlet.ServletProperties;
     import org.springframework.stereotype.Component;

+    import com.example.accounts.services.DepositService;
+    import com.example.accounts.services.WithdrawService;

     import io.narayana.lra.client.internal.proxy.nonjaxrs.LRAParticipantRegistry;

     @Component